Carolinian (train): Equipment

 In the coming years all equipment will be replaced with Amtrak Airo trainsets, the railroad's branding of its combination of Siemens Venture passenger cars and a Siemens Charger diesel-electric locomotive.
 The trainsets for the Carolinian will have six passenger cars, which will include a food service area and a mix of 2x2 Coach Class and 2x1 Business Class seating.
+The consist will be to Amtrak's B-1 Configuration, which will also be used on The Downeaster, Keystone Service, The Palmetto, The Pennsylvanian and The Vermonter.
 The car closest to the locomotive will be a specialized "Auxiliary Power Vehicle" which will include a pantograph to collect power from overhead lines and will feed it to four traction motors in the car, and via a DC link cable, to the four traction motors in the locomotive.
+The car at the opposite end of the train will be a control car/coach car that can operate the train in pusher mode, preventing the need to switch engines or use a wye/loop to reverse the direction of the train.
 The arrangement will offer a near seamless transition between power sources at Washington, a process that currently requires a time-consuming locomotive change.

 Classes of service

 All classes of service include complimentary WiFi, an electric outlet (120 V, 60 Hz AC) at each seat, reading lamps, fold-out tray tables.
 Reservations are required on all trains, tickets may be purchased online, from an agent at some stations, a ticketing machine at most stations, or, at a higher cost, from the conductor on the train.